 PMST — Pierre & Miquelon Time

-See what PMST means, its UTC-3 offset, whether DST applies, and how to compare or convert it with other time zones.
+See what PMST means, where it is used, and how to compare or convert UTC-3 time with other zones worldwide.

 How to Convert PMST to Other Time Zones

-4. Export or share the selected time window: After selecting a range, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is practical when you want to send a confirmed meeting slot to a distributed team, attach it to a travel itinerary, or make sure every participant sees the event automatically converted into their own local time zone.
+Export and share the result: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This is especially useful when you want everyone on a distributed team to receive the same meeting window in their own calendar system instead of manually translating PMST from UTC-3.

 About Pierre & Miquelon Standard Time (PMST)

 PMST stands for Pierre & Miquelon Standard Time.
-Its standard offset is UTC-03:00, meaning local time in PMST is 3 hours behind Coordinated Universal Time; when it is 12:00 UTC, it is 9:00 AM PMST.
+Its exact offset is UTC-3, which means local time in PMST is three hours behind Coordinated Universal Time.

 PMST and Daylight Saving Time